vitovt/ping_graph/README.md

 ## Contributing

-Contributions to the Network Ping Monitor are welcome.
-Please read the contributing guidelines before submitting pull requests.
+Contributions are welcome!
+Please open an issue or PR with a clear description and rationale.

 ## Support and Contact

-For support, feature requests, or any queries, please open an issue in the GitHub repository.
+For support or feature requests, open an issue in this repository.